-Because acrylics dry so fast they have competed all their shrinking long before your oil paints every touch the surface.
+Because acrylics dry so fast they have competed all their drying/shifting long before your oil paints touch the surface.
 Besides, that “gesso” that most everyone uses to prime their painting surfaces with is nothing more than titanium white acrylic paint with some powdered chalk added to make it an absorbent ground once dry.
 This is why those pre-primed gessoed canvases feel so dry to the touch!

 If using oil paints over acrylics is problematic about 99% of the oil paintings created daily are in serious trouble!

 Which brushes can you use for oils and which brushes can you use for acrylics?

 While I often see manufacturers recommending synthetic brushes (nylon, sablon, etc.) for acrylics and natural brushes (hog, horse, sable, etc.) for oils I have found this advice to be largely misleading.

 I have used both natural and synthetic brushes for BOTH oils and acrylics and have done so successfully for decades.